Raghadd7/capstone-project/README.md

 - Sparkify.ipynb
   - The notebook containing the code for data exploration, feature engineering, and modelling.
+- mini_sparkify_event_data.json.zip
-- The data file (... )
+  - The data file
 - LICENSE
   - The MIT license file for this project.

 ## Results <a name="results"></a>

-a summary of the results of the analysis,
+The performance of the models are evaluated using test Accuracy and F1 score.
+The best performing model was the logistic regression model based on the F1 score of 0.616.
+The metrics of the all the models after 2-folds cross-validation.

+The main findings of the code can be found at the post available [here.](https://raghad-a-otaibi.medium.com/prediction-of-music-listeners-churn-1874ace06318)

 ## Licensing, Authors, and Acknowledgements <a name="licensing"></a>